 The application was extremely successful in terms of numbers and recognition.
 It featured as number 1 Medical app in the App Store (UK) and number 1 Medical app in the Google Play Store (UK).
 It also went into the Top 10’ free apps in the App Store (UK) and Top 100 Free Apps in the Google Play Store (UK).
 Within 2 months the app was downloaded over 50,000 times with over 28,000 studies completed.
 After it was featured on BBC 1’s One Show and the BBC 4 show itself another 30,000 studies were completed.

-The app was also featured in The Guardian, The Telegraph, Huffington Post, The Irish News and The Daily Express, and has been nominated as a finalist in both the DANI and Digital DNA awards.
+The app was also featured in The Guardian, The Telegraph, Huffington Post, The Irish News and The Daily Express, and was nominated as a finalist in the DANI awards and was named winner of ‘App of the Year’ at the Digital DNA awards.
 The application was also prominent throughout the BBC Four television show that provided viewers with the initial findings from the study.

 Reflecting on the user experience of the application there are areas that could have been improved to have helped make the collection of data easier for users.
 It would also have been nice to have had more time to experiment with the final payoff for users in the way in which they find out whether they were infected or not.
 However with tight time restraints due to the filming schedule, the final application has been deemed successful in exceeding the expectations of our clients and has led to the collection of vital data and information that could be used in the future to help save lives in a flu pandemic.